endail/hx711-rpi-py/README.md

 ![hx711.gif](hx711.gif)

 The .gif above illustrates the output of a [simple Python script](src/test.py) on a Raspberry Pi Zero W where the HX711 chip was operating at 80Hz.
-Each time the `.weight` function is called, the median of three samples are used.
+Each time the `.weight` function is called, the median of three samples is used.

 ## Example